Openscapes/website/content/blog/css-cohort.md

 ## Introducing the CS&S Champions Cohort

-The last Friday of June we celebrated the completion of our[Code for Science and Society (CS&S](https://eventfund.codeforscience.org/)) Science Champions Cohort.
+The last Friday of June we celebrated the completion of our [Code for Science and Society (CS&S](https://eventfund.codeforscience.org/)) Science Champions Cohort.
 This was our first open call for the Champions program, meaning that Cohort teams weren’t all part of a specific community or group that was funding the Cohort.
 We proposed this open call to CS&S and wanted this to be an opportunity to focus on improving how we promote and support diversity, equity, and inclusion in Openscapes, since we wanted to see who would be interested if anyone could join.

 We announced the opportunity [via Twitter](https://twitter.com/openscapes/status/1367554540120109056) and our [newsletter](https://www.openscapes.org/blog/2021/03/04/events-spring-2021/) that we were leading a Cohort and waited to see how many teams would be interested (hoping there would be interest!)
 Thankfully, there was interest and this Cohort included eight environmental science teams from academic, nonprofit, government, and Tribal organizations in the US & Canada.
 They are a great group of teams and are described in detail below!